-The ECMC Wound Care and Hyperbaric Oxygen Therapy Clinic provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
+The ECMC Center for Wound Care & Hyperbaric Medicine provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.

 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.

 Chronic and non-healing wounds are associated with a number of conditions, including: